bcornec/hpe-dev-portal/content/platform/hpe-3par-and-primera/home.md

 ---
+priority: 2
+width: large
 title: HPE 3PAR and Primera
 version: v 2.01.8964
 description: The world's most intelligent storage for mission-critical apps that provides an on-demand experience for instant access to data and is consumable as a service.
 image: /img/platforms/3PAR -Primera.svg
-width: large
 frontpage: true
-priority: 1
-tags: ["hpe-3par-and-primera"]
+tags:
+  - hpe-3par-and-primera
 ---

 - Power your mission-critical apps with extreme resiliency and unprecedented simplicity